eduardosilva/entity-framework-guide/README.md

     }
 }
 ```

 > To see others [mappings models](https://msdn.microsoft.com/en-us/library/jj591617(v=vs.113).aspx) (e.g. Inheritance, Entity Splitting, Table Splitting)

-* Use explicit mapping for all fields and relations.
-Even convention mapping being a productive resource, the explicit mapping gives data validation before sending it to the database.
+* Use explicit mapping for all properties and relations.
+Even convention mapping being a productive resource, the explicit mapping gives us data validation before to send it to the database.
 So you can prevent errors like:

   * String or binary data would be truncated.
 The statement has been terminated.
   * The conversion of a datetime2 data type to a datetime data type resulted in an out-of-range value.

-* To globally set types you can use convention.
+* To global types you should use conventions.

 ```c#

 // Using varchar instead of nvarchar for all string types public class UnicodeConvention : Convention
 {